ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_general.rst

 branch using the ``devel`` branch as a starting point.

-When you you have a good working code change, submit a pull request to the Ansible repository by you selecting your feature branch as a source and the Ansible devel branch as a target.
+When you you have a good working code change, submit a pull request to the Ansible repository by selecting your feature branch as a source and the Ansible devel branch as a target.